 Bird’s nest fungi in gardens are common in moist, cool locations primarily in fall.
 Their preferred locations are rich soil, animal feces, decaying wood, and plant debris.

 Life Cycle and Benefits of Bird’s Nest Fungi

 As a saphrophyte, bird’s nest fungi break down organic waste matter into rich compost.
 They take nutrients from the material and cause decomposition to increase nearly two-fold.
-This means cleanup of the garden is much quicker with fungi and other decomposers in the landscape.
+This means the cleanup of the garden is much quicker with fungi and other decomposers in the landscape.
 Bird’s nest fungus in heavy bark mulch is especially helpful.
 They help reduce large chunks into easy to break down slivers that help enrich the soil and increase tilth.

 Getting Rid of Bird’s Nest Fungus